 Here is a list of a few Jira Dashboard Examples (gadgets) that can come in handy for your use case:

-It is suggested to place a list of your team’s high-priority issues in the upper right-hand corner for best results.
+To facilitate the tracking of these issues, you can use a Jira ticket template that outlines essential information needed for prioritization.
 A JQL statement can be used to find any issues with the flagged field selected or if it is considered a blocker.

 Flagging an issue points to an obstacle that needs to be overcome before moving forward.
 For instance, if an issue is marked “Priority = Blocker”, it means that it’s globally essential to the project’s health.